June in Basel used to mean two parallel pilgrimages.

 Miami vs. Basel vs. Paris

-Asian collectors optimizing calendar usually prioritize: Hong Kong March, Basel June, Seoul September, Miami December only if US relationships require it.
+Asian collectors optimizing calendar usually run: Hong Kong March, Basel June (art + design), Seoul September, Miami December when U.S. institutional relationships or diaspora estate work requires it.

 How to Work the Week Now